christos-partasidis/bachelor-thesis-3d-reconstruction-evaluation-pipeline/README.md

 ![image](https://github.com/VIS4ROB-lab/vrg_colmap_reconstruction_evaluation/assets/113234371/8154320f-05a8-41fe-95de-fc780f07d0fb "Inside 0 directory")

-- File → Export model as text, and select the "0" directory to export as .txt <br>
+- File → Export model as text, select the "0" directory and click "Open".
+This will export them as .txt <br>
 ![image](https://github.com/VIS4ROB-lab/vrg_colmap_reconstruction_evaluation/assets/113234371/9fcfd29e-1043-4d4e-b915-b014e2583c48 "Inside 0 directory")
 - At this point this is enough to create the evaluation of the image poses, dense reconstruction can be skipped (the following steps of this section)
 - Reconstruction → Dense reconstruction